-The legal conditions for forming a Limited Company in the UK are:
+The legal conditions for forming a UK Limited Company

 - You must be able to receive postal mail at your registered address.